skojaku/core-periphery-detection/README.md

 ## Statistical test

-The core-periphery structure detected by any algorithm may be dubious.
-For example, an algorithm labels nodes as core or periphery even if the network is a regular random graph, which is supposed not to have core-periphery structure.
+The core-periphery structure detected by any algorithm can be systematic artifacts; even for networks without core-periphery structure such as regular graphs and random graphs, an algorithm labels nodes as core or periphery.

-It is crucial to inspect whether the detected core-periphery structure is significant, which is why the statistical test comes in.
-This package has an implementation of a statistical test, *q-s test*, in which one runs the algorithm used to detect the core-periphery structure in question to many randomized networks.
-If randomized networks do not yield a core-periphery structure stronger than that detected for the input network, the core-periphery structure detected for the input network is considered as significant.
+To filter out spurious core-periphery structure, this package provides an implementation of a statistical test, *q-s test*.
+In this test, one generate many randomized networks and detect core-periphery structure with the algorithm used to detect the core-periphery structure in question.
+The core-periphery structure detected for the input network is considered as significant if it is stronger than those detected in randomized networks.
 See papers [here](https://www.nature.com/articles/s41598-018-25560-z) and [here](https://iopscience.iop.org/article/10.1088/1367-2630/aab547) for the method.

 To carry out the statistical test, run